gary-archer/oauth.websample1/README.md

 ## Local Development Quick Start

-Ensure that Node.js is installed, then run the start script from a macOS terminal or from Git Bash on Windows:
+Ensure that Node.js is installed, then run the start script:

 ```bash
 ./start.sh